Hibiscus syriacus: Description

 Hibiscus syriacus is a hardy deciduous shrub.
 It is upright and vase-shaped, reaching 2–4 m in height, bearing large trumpet-shaped flowers with prominent yellow-tipped white stamens.

 The flowers are often pink in color, but can also be dark pink (almost purple), light pink or white.
 Individual flowers are short-lived, lasting only a day.
 However, numerous buds produced on the shrub's new growth provide prolific flowering over a long summer blooming period.
-The soil in which the Hibiscus thrives on is a moist, but well-drained, mixture of sand, clay, chalk, and loam.
+The soil in which the Hibiscus thrives is moist but well-drained, and organically rich.

 Hibiscus syriacus is highly tolerant of air pollution, heat, humidity, poor soil and drought.

-The species has naturalized very well in many suburban areas, and might even be termed slightly invasive, so frequently it does seed around.
+The species has naturalized very well in many suburban areas and might even be termed slightly invasive, so frequently does it seed.

 Growth

 The branches are thin and gray, white-lenticeled, with raised leaf scars and small buds.
 Stems and branches do not branch very much unless pruned, resulting in many long, straight stems that originate from about 0.5–1.5 in above the ground, giving rise to the shrub's overall vase shape.

 The leaves appear unusually late in the season, in May.
 They are usually green or yellowish green, alternate, broadly ovate, palmately veined, and 3 in long.
 They have three distinct lobes with coarsely-toothed margins.

 Flowers

-H. syriacus has 5-petaled flowers (to 3 in diameter) in solid colors of white, red, purple, mauve, violet, or blue, or bicolors with a different colored throat, depending upon the cultivar.
+Hibiscus syriacus has 5-petaled flowers (to 3 in diameter) in solid colors of white, red, purple, mauve, violet, or blue, or bicolors with a different colored throat, depending upon the cultivar.
 Extending from the base of these five petals is the pistil at the center, with the stamen around it.
 These basic characteristics give the H. syriacus flower and its many variants their distinctive form.
 The plant can bloom continuously from July through September, usually at night.
 With maturity, flexible plant stems become weighted under the load of prolific summer flowers, and bend over halfway to the ground.

 Fruits and seeds

 Most modern cultivars are virtually fruitless.
-The fruits of those that have them are green or brown, ornamentally unattractive 5-valved dehiscent capsules, which persist throughout much of the winter on older cultivars.
-They will eventually shatter over the course of the dormant season and spread their easily germinating seeds around the base of the parent plant, forming colonies with time.
+The fruits of those that have them are green or brown, unornamental 5-valved dehiscent capsules, which persist throughout much of the winter.
+They split over the course of the dormant season and spread their easily germinating seeds around the base of the parent plant, thus forming colonies with time.